-are measura Which items together, tak e look to the future it is helpful to establish short and long-term family goals that ble and attainable.
-Here are some areas you may wish to address in your planning focus on the current condition of your family?
-Partners should accomplish this sing care to talk through indicators in the most obvious areas.
-Use this checklist as board to isolate pertinent issues.
-Narrow your discussion to the two or three most eds.
+As we look to the future it is helpful to establish short and long-term family goals that are measurable and attainable.
+Here are some areas you may wish to address in your planning.
+Which items focus on the current condition of your family?
+Partners should accomplish this together, taking care to talk through indicators in the most obvious areas.
+Use this checklist as a sounding board to isolate pertinent issues.
+Narrow your discussion to the two or three most pressing needs.

-Our child learning to be a learner
+- Our child learning to be a learner

-Our family atmosphere of acceptance
+- Our family atmosphere of acceptance

-To be accepting of others different from ourselves
+- To be accepting of others different from ourselves

-Physical and sexual education about our bodies
+- Physical and sexual education about our bodies

-To learn self-discipline and personal responsibility
+- To learn self-discipline and personal responsibility

-To develop confidence in achieving goals
+- To develop confidence in achieving goals

-To learn where my rights end and another's begin
+- To learn where my rights end and another's begin

-To learn forgiveness
+- To learn forgiveness

-To learn sharing
+- To learn sharing

-To develop listening skills
+- To develop listening skills

-To be allowed to hope and to dream
+- To be allowed to hope and to dream

-To be exposed to controlled experimentation
+- To be exposed to controlled experimentation

-Having room to fail
+- Having room to fail

-Having room to grow
+- Having room to grow

-Learning respect for authority
+- Learning respect for authority

-An awareness of the spiritual dimensions of life
+- An awareness of the spiritual dimensions of life

-How to be a good friend to others
+- How to be a good friend to others

-To experience the family as a refuge
+- To experience the family as a refuge

-A good spectrum of exposure to various interests and experiences
+- A good spectrum of exposure to various interests and experiences

-Over the no ext few months in our family life we purpose to:
+Over the next few months in our family life we purpose to:

 Being a teen in today's world is tough.
-Day Fourfeen
+Day Fourteen